mrgovernment-max/mrgovernment-max/README.md

 # 👋 Hi, I'm Emmanuel

 💻 Aspiring Full-Stack Developer
-🚀 Passionate about building modern web applications
-📍 Based in the UK
+🚀 Passionate about building modern web applications  and apps 📍 Based in the UK

 ---